 |Salary (2015)||$31,710 annually (median salary for all photographers)|

 Sources: U.S. Bureau of Labor Statistics, O*NET OnLine

+The first step toward becoming a photographer is to earn a bachelor's degree.
 Though a formal education may not be required, some photographers, particularly photojournalists and industrial and scientific photographers, need to complete bachelor's degree programs in photography.
-For those whose interests lean more toward art photography, technical proficiency and artistic ability are usually all that is required; however, many art and liberal arts colleges and universities offer courses in photographic design and composition.
+For those whose interests lean more toward art photography, technical proficiency and artistic ability are usually all that is required.
+However, many art and liberal arts colleges and universities offer courses in photographic design and composition.
 Aspiring photographers may want to consider completing a photography program in order to learn the necessary technical skills.
-These programs typically take 4 years to complete.
+These programs typically take four years to complete.